superpowers/docs.superpowers-html5.com/pages/en/1_getting-started/12_source-control.md

 ## What not to put under source control

-There are a few files you probably don't want to commit to your repository:
+There are a couple folders you probably don't want to commit to your repository:

-  * `internals.json` changes all the time and can be reconstructed automatically
   * The `rooms/` folder contains your recent chat log history
-  * `members.json` contains project membership information which you might or might not want keep around
+  * The `trashedAssets/` folder contains deleted assets

 You can use a `.gitignore` or `.hgignore` file to blacklist those.